Impulse2020/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+Pre-processing lets you use nesting, and other tricks not usually found in vanilla css.
+It does so by using a compile to convert your less or sass code into vanilla css for you.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting in css is really useful because it allows you to more easily access specific elements, and also keep better track of specificity.

+Mixins are probably the hardest for me to under, and use effectively atm.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is simply a container with a name that holds a value of some sort.
+The main data types are strings, numbers, and booleans.

 4. What is the purpose of using functions in code?

+To store code to use in the future.
+Improves readability, and keeps your code DRY.

 5. What is a JSON data?

+A file format that focuses on readability to transmit objects, and their key and value pairs.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.